booobi/TaskManagerAssignment/server/README.md

 OR
 (Linux/Unix) Run `npm start`

-Server should now be running.
+Server should now be running at http://localhost:1337/.